scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:52
 and get deleted, the monitoring configuration
 1:54
-for all the other projects won't be impacted.
+for all the other projects won’t be impacted.
 1:57
 What about access?
 1:58